devfranclinjames/landingpage/README.md

+This is a mockup of a 24hour code challenge from ehrlich

+Website can be accessed here https://devfranclinjames.github.io/landingpage/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.